tjvantoll/articles/pnp/article.md

     <img src="play-ratings.png" style="border: 1px solid black;">
 </div>

-Since this is the NativeScript blog, let’s take a look at just how the team at UGroupMedia built Portable North Pole.
+Since this is the NativeScript blog, let’s take a quick look at how the team at UGroupMedia built Portable North Pole.

 ## Architecture